 Acknowledgements Please acknowledge those who collected the data, assisted with obtaining data, analyzing data, etc.

-Literature cited (of course, no explanation needed!)
+Literature cited (of course, no explanation needed!).
+Use a clear and consistent format.

 Your final project should not be part of your thesis.
 That said, there is no requirement that your final project is not relevant to your graduate thesis project.
 You will end up spending quite a bit of time on your final projects, so think about what types of analyses you want/need to get to know better- ideally something that may strengthen your thesis project.